emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 * You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.

 If you cast this spell multiple times, you can only have one of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

-### Free Jump
-Movement\
-1 action\
-You can use High Jump and Long Jump as a single action instead of 2 actions.
-If you do, you don’t perform the initial Stride (nor do you fail if you don’t Stride 10 feet).
-In addition, you increase the vertical distance you move when you High Jump by 2m and the horizontal distance you move when you Long Jump by 4m.

-### Free Squeeze
-Acrobatics\
-Constant\
-You are particularly good at rapidly squeezing into and through tight spaces.
-You can Squeeze a single action, and you gain a +2 circumstance bonus to any check you required to Squeeze.

 ### Quiet Allies
 Stealth\